larryevans19/Slamazon/README.md

 ### The Database

-**Slamazon** is supplied thanks to a database called _products_ managed in MySQL.
-The _products_ database was seeded by the _slamazon.sql_ file that contains the deals of the day featured in the application.
+The _Slamazon_ database managed in MySQL supplies the shopper with the products contained in the appropriated named _products_ table.
+The database was seeded by the _slamazon.sql_ file that contains the deals of the day featured in the application.

 ![](seedfile.png)

-Here is a peak into the _products_ database in MySQL immediately after the seeding.
+Here is a peak into the _products_ table in the _Slamazon_ database in MySQL immediately after the seeding.

 ![](seed.png)